-Colorado Nonprofit Association opposes efforts underway in 2017 to weaken or repeal the Johnson Amendment.
+Colorado Nonprofit Association opposes efforts underway to weaken or repeal the Johnson Amendment.
 Since 1954, it has protected nonprofits from taking sides in partisan elections and helped elevate nonprofits to places of trust within the communities they serve.

 The Johnson Amendment refers to an amendment to Section 501(c)(3) of the U.S. Code, proposed by Senator Lyndon B. Johnson in 1954 that prohibits nonprofits from participating or intervening in any political campaign for or against any candidate for elected public office.